CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Experimental Analysis

-We test the performance of using the different components of \MethodName in Table~\ref{tab:ablation}.
-We consider no clustering (which in our case is the equivalent of having a single cluster), random clustering and the standard k-means.
-We observe that using clusters is beneficial, but only if they are meaningful, as in the case of k-means.
+\myparagraph{Impact of Clustering.} We consider several baselines.
+First, omitting clustering, which is the equivalent of setting $\omega_{i}= \psi_{i}$, in Eq.~\ref{eq:inter}.
+This is, ignoring the cluster centroids in the representation.
+This is referred to in Table~\ref{tab:ablation} as ``No clustering".
+Second, we use random clustering, which is assigning each instance to a random cluster.
+Finally, we use the standard K-means.
+We observe that using clusters is beneficial, but only if they are meaningful, as in the case of K-means. \\

-We observe that using semantic embedding rectification (+R) improves the accuracy, as the chances of reaching previously unreachable classes increases.
-Next we replace the standard softmax with the semantic softmax (+SS), which results in a small increase in accuracy.
+\myparagraph{Impact of using a visual-semantic representation.} We compare to the standard representation, which only includes visual information, and keep everything the same.
+This is, clustering and classification are done using only the visual features.
+This is referred to in the table as ``\MethodName w/o SE".
+We observe that there is a very wide gap between using and not using the semantic features at training time.
+This effect is present across all datasets, suggesting it is a general improvement in the feature learning.
+We also show a comparison of aggregation strategies and interaction between visual and semantic features in the supplementary material.\\

-Since we use RL optimization to learn cluster centroids, we compare our full model (\MethodName) to a baseline where the centroids are updated using standard SGD instead of RL (referred to in Table~\ref{tab:ablation} as ``\MethodName w/o RL").
-As a comparison, we also replace our centroid-learning with NetVLAD \cite{netvlad}.
-The input to NetVLAD are also the joint visual-semantic features.
-We see that our model outperforms NetVLAD by an average of 4.7\% and the CLASTER w/o RL by 7.3\% on the UCF101 dataset.
-One reason for this difference is that the loss is back-propagated through multiple parts of the model before reaching the centroids.
+\myparagraph{Impact of different optimization choices.} We make cluster centroids learnable parameters and use the standard SGD to optimize them (`\MethodName w/o RL") We also test the use of the related work of NetVLAD to optimize the cluster (``\MethodName w/ NetVLAD").
+We see that the proposed model outperforms NetVLAD by an average of 4.7\% and the CLASTER w/o RL by 7.3\% on the UCF101 dataset.
+A possible reason for this difference is that the loss is back-propagated through multiple parts of the model before reaching the centroids.
 However, with RL the centroids are directly updated using the reward signal.
-We see that the cluster optimization with RL gives a clear performance improvement.
-Section~\ref{sec:analysis:RL} explores how the clusters change after this optimization.
-In a nutshell, the RL optimization essentially makes the clusters cleaner moving most instances in a class to the same cluster.
+Section~\ref{sec:analysis:RL} explores how the clusters change after the RL optimization.
+In a nutshell, the RL optimization essentially makes the clusters cleaner, moving most instances in a class to the same cluster.